Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Education

-Summary: With artists coming to explore food, an innovative teaching approach will be developed around the theme of the culinary arts.
-The artists' visit will enable students to explore the cultural, heritage, scientific, socio-economic, and historical dimensions of food, as well as taste and food education.
-They will be invited to design and implement educational and outreach activities on these themes for primary school pupils.
+Summary: Around the arrival of artists exploring the theme of food, an innovative educational approach will be developed around the concept of the art of taste.
+Hosting these artists will allow students to examine the cultural, heritage, scientific, socio-economic, and historical dimensions of food, as well as taste and nutrition education.
+They will be invited to design and implement educational and outreach activities on these themes for primary school students.

 Project leaders: Laurence PASCAL, Jennifer CARRE & Thomas SILBERFELD